mikelawrence/RPi-pHat-Thermocouple/README.md

 # Raspberry Pi Zero Thermocouple pHat
 This is a Raspberry Pi Zero pHat PCB that supports:
-* Four MAX31850 1-Wire Thermocouple Converters for remote temperature sensing
+* Three MAX31850 1-Wire Thermocouple Converters for remote temperature sensing
 * DS18S20 1-Wire Thermometer for local pHat temperature
 * Magnetic Buzzer/Alert

 I keep an upright freezer in my garage and on two occasions I have had the freezer die without getting noticed for several days.
-IThis project is an attempt to solve my lack of constant oversight.
+This project is an attempt to solve my lack of constant oversight.
 MQTT is used to communicate with Home Assistant home automation software.
 The MQTT client/server model is very effective in this situation.
 Home Assistant will monitor the temperature and provide me with alerts so I can do something about the problem before all the food spoils.

-This PCB design uses my custom libraries available here [Mike's KiCad Libraries](https://github.com/mikelawrence/KiCad-Libraries).

 This PCB design is based on [RPi_Zero_pHat_Template](https://github.com/mikelawrence/RPi_Zero_pHat_Template).